Skip to content

 }

-internally we cannot use strings as keys, right?
-Good question!
-Actually there's a highly recommended technique to deal with strings as keys.
+Since CK_MAP uses uint64_t keys internally we cannot use strings as keys directly.
+However there's a highly recommended technique using string interning to create stable, unique string references.
 The Strings page has all the string related details.
-We can make use of the string interning functions to create stable, unique string references.
 Here is the list of intern functions:

 By interning a string the stable + unique pointer can be used as a globally unique identifier for the string contents itself.
-We can then insert the pointer to the string into hashtables and use it as a valid lookup key.
-The pattern is to take any dynamic string, pass it to sintern
+We can then cast the pointer to uint64_t and use it as a valid map key.
+The pattern is to take any dynamic string, pass it to cf_sintern, then pass the stable pointer around from there on (but remember, its contents are immutable!).

 const char* name = GetName();